ibm-cloud-docs/Cloudant/api/creating_views.md

 and as a member of the `values` array that is passed to the reduce function.

 Often,
-reduce functions can be written to handle re-reduce calls without any extra code, like the summation function in the earlier example.
+reduce functions can be written to handle rereduce calls without any extra code, like the summation function in the earlier example.
 In such cases,
 the `rereduce` argument can be ignored.